ils94/PSQLChat/README.md

 - Adjust font size.
 - Message Encryptation and Decryptation using AES-256.
 - Able to setup a password to lock the app's chat.
-- Filter out the Decrypt errors from the chat.
+- Filter out the Decrypt errors from the chat (in case you are in a database where others have different encrypt keys).

 ---